tencent cloud

 1. Log in to the Linux CVM instance.
 For more information, see Customizing Linux CVM Configurations.

-2. Taking a CVM instance on CentOS as an example, run the following command to install the Redis client.
+2. Take a CVM instance running CentOS as an example.
+Run the following command to install the Redis protocol client:

 yum install redis -y